 And finally, it drives us until today or more exactly the last two years of my professional life.

 I’m involved in an incredible educational venture based in Madrid and Barcelona named Teamlabs.
 We run a university degree called LEINN (for Leadership, Entrepreneurship and Innovation) based on a learning by doing methodology.

 Our students/entrepreneurs build real companies the very first day of this 4 years learning rollercoaster.
 They learn from lessons (just a minimum), books (they must read at least 20 a year), real entrepreneurship projects (invoicing and benefit milestones along the way) and their teammates.
 During the whole process they are pushed, trained, oriented and mentored by a Teamcoach.

 What do I do in this strange degree?
-Well, I’m the teamcoach of a group of 15 entrepreneurs from 3rd year.
-I’m also the Headcoach who ensures the coordination between the 9 teamcoaches of our Madrid campus and the performance tracking at several levels: individual (student/entrepreneur), teamcompany and our own teamcoaches’ team.
+Well, I’m the teamcoach of a group of 16 entrepreneurs from 4th year.
 Moreover, I’m in charge of our product development process.
 Like our LEINNers, we are learning by doing and continuously questioning our methods and prototyping new techniques and tools to help young people turn into tomorrow’s great Leaders/Entrepreneurs/Innovators.

 Yes, it’s quite a challenge… But I enjoy this adventure very much, learning by doing and nurturing my Growth Mindset.